|MEETING PLACE:||Hells Canyon Grand Hotel, 621 21st Street, Lewiston, Idaho, 83501|

 |AGE LIMIT:||Minimum age is 18 (16 with parent/guardian also in the class)|

 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips on the water and sometimes the weather.
 The following is a sample of what your trip might be like:

 The Day before Your Trip

 We’ll meet at 7:00 PM in the lobby of the Hells Canyon Grand Hotel for a pre-trip meeting.
 This is an opportunity to meet your fellow travelers and trip leader, and ask any last minute questions.
-Your trip leader will give you a through trip orientation and pass out your waterproof river bags so that you can pack your belongings that evening.
+Your trip leader will give you a thorough trip orientation and pass out your waterproof river bags so that you can pack your belongings that evening.

 After coffee and breakfast each morning, we pack up our belongings, and then we’ll discuss and practice boat loading.
 Everyone will have the opportunity to row in a variety of whitewater levels.

 We stop each day for lunch with sufficient time for questions and discussions.
 We will discuss how to best select and arrange an ideal camp, proper meal preparation and clean up, and the essentials of “Leave No Trace” practices.
 Each evening, we hold classroom discussions, where we review whitewater boating topics from A to Z. After lunch on day 5, we have a short float to our take-out point at Heller Bar, arriving around 2:00 pm.
 Upon packing our gear into the vehicles, we relax for the scenic drive back to Lewiston.
 We arrive at approximately 4:00 PM.

 The following list is an example of the course content taught at the Dory School: